July 26, 2022:

 - Assault at Round Pond – an exercise in power.
 June 20, 2006:

-CARA Condemnation and Relocation Act: Taxpayers' money to take the taxpayers' property
+Taxpayers‘ money to take the taxpayers’ property

 A major ingredient in the orchestration of a government takeover of vast regions of private property through acquistion is money – lot's of it.
 Since 1965 the annual congressional appropriations of hundreds of millions per year through the Land and Water Conservation Fund (LWCF) have been the primary source of money used to take over private property for government parks and preserves.

-The politics of a Federal acquisition slush fund is described in Ron Arnold's 1982 At the Eye of the Storm: James Watt and the Environmentalists pp 181-187.
+The politics of a Federal acquisition slush fund is described in Ron Arnold’s 1982 At the Eye of the Storm: James Watt and the Environmentalists see pp 181-187.

-Environmentalists are promoting legislation to establish a $3 billion/year off-budget entitlement called the “Conservation and Reinvestment Act” (CARA) – also called the “Condemnation and Relocation Act” – which is mostly dedicated to or available for acquisition, but also for subsidizing viro groups for promotion and lobbying.
+Environmentalists are promoting legislation to establish a $3 billion/year off-budget entitlement called the “Conservation and Reinvestment Act” (CARA) – also called the “Condemnation and Relocation Act” – which is mostly dedicated to or available for acquisition, but also for subsidizing preservationist promotion and lobbying.
 The off-budget guarantee of a large increase in perpetual funding is intended to accelerate the conversion of private property to government ownership, trampling and eliminating the rights of private owners on a massive scale.
 A large portion of the funding is intended to target Maine.

 The following articles covered CARA when it was previously before Congress in 2000.
-This monster came close to passing in 2001 and was re-introduced as H.R.
+It came close to passing in 2001 and was re-introduced as H.R.
 4100 as the “Get Outdoors Act of 2004” (the bill text is at the Thomas web site (search on bill number HR4100).
 It remains a major goal of the Big Park lobby, which is waiting for the politically opportune moment to spring it again.

 UPDATE: LWCF was converted in 2020 into an entitlement for government acquisition at the full $900 million/year original limit, permanently bypassing the normal Congressional appropriations process and with no restrictions on eminent domain.